The other day I tweeted “Guernsey is so very English.” Well, I stand corrected. It isn’t English.

 Do we have this straight now?
 If not, watch this video, which explains it all again, much too fast and in an American accent.

-Nevertheless, Guernsey looks English, as you can see from the pictures accompanying this post, and it sounds English: people speak English with an English accent.
+Nevertheless, Guernsey looks English, as you can see from the pictures accompanying this post, and it sounds English: people speak English with what sounds to me like an English accent.
 There is a Guernsey dialect and an effort in the schools to revive it, but standard English is all we’ve heard spoken here.

 And people behave in an English way, in that they queue up for things and are tremendously polite.
 Yes, I realize that some of the English are not polite, but the Guernsians fit the “proper Englishman” stereotype.